Anne Wilson Schaef

-Providing help of course works both ways.
-On the one hand you ask for help, while on the other hand you fulfil other people’s requests for help.
+Providing help, of course, works both ways.
+On the one hand, you ask for help, while on the other hand, you fulfill other people’s requests for help.
 It effectively comes down to a balancing act of giving and taking.
 However, what you will typically find is that the more willing and able you are to help others, the more willing they will be to help you out.

 Challenge Yourself to Ask for Help